 The Board operates in accordance with its Rules of Procedures and Code of Ethics.
-The Board meets annually during March/April to review and evaluate programmes.
+The Board meets annually during March/April to review and evaluate programmes and single subject courses.
 The deadline of 31 December each prior year is chosen in order that submissions reach all Board members and the Secretary by mid-January.
 It is helpful for the IBSC in setting its work program to know as early as possible that a submission is being made.